ianmaleney/rebecca/contact.md

 permalink: "/contact/"

 ---
-I'm always (generally) interested to talk about writing and editing projects and other kinds of collaboration.
-Drop me a line at rebeccasueodwyer(at)icloud.com
+I'm always (generally) interested in talking about writing and editing projects and other kinds of collaboration.
+Email me at rebeccasueodwyer(at)icloud.com